PMCC-BioinformaticsCore/janis/docs/index.rst

 	This project is *work-in-progress* and is provided as-is without warranty of any kind.
 There may be breaking changes committed to this repository without notice.

-Janis is a framework creating specialised, simple workflow definitions that are then transpiled to Common Workflow Language or Workflow Definition Language.
+| Janis is a productivity tool which can translate bioinformatics tools and workflows between specifications.
+| It can read-in from CWL, WDL, and Galaxy, and can write-out to CWL, WDL, and Nextflow.

 It was developed as part of the Portable Pipelines Project, a collaboration between: